Are you curious to know what it is like to study Engineering at Imperial College London?

 I have benefited from great and engaging lecturers that knew how to make their modules interesting and ensured our adjustment to university life and fast-paced academics.

-Our expert tutors are on hand to help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score, be that the ENGAA or the PAT, and teach you how to Interview effectively.
+At UniAdmissions, we’ve spent over a decade getting students into Oxford, Cambridge, Imperial and more.
+Our carefully crafted curriculum and expert tutors are on hand to help you craft the perfect Personal Statement, achieve a highly competitive ESAT score and teach you how to Interview effectively.

 Moving to Imperial